 For Photoshop:

-You can ask Claude about available APIs and functions:
+You can ask about available functionality:

 Can you list what apis / functions are available for working with Photoshop / Premiere?